JNCressey/JNCressey.github.io/blogs/tzar/redocument.md

-<div style="color:dark-red">this blog is not complete yet, still to finish writing up</div>
+<div style="color:darkred">this blog is not complete yet, still to finish writing up</div>

 # Attempt to document the AI scripting language and configurable game constants in Tzar: The Burden of the Crown